 On July 21, 2023, the Office of Management and Budget defined 21 statistical areas for Colorado comprising four combined statistical areas, seven metropolitan statistical areas, and ten micropolitan statistical areas.

-On December 19, 2023, the Colorado Supreme Court ruled that Donald Trump was disqualified from the 2024 United States presidential election in part due to his alleged incitement of the January 6 United States Capitol attack.
+On December 19, 2023, the Colorado Supreme Court ruled that Donald Trump was disqualified from the 2024 United States presidential election due to his alleged incitement of the January 6 United States Capitol attack.

-On July 1, 2024, the United States Census Bureau estimated Colorado's population to be 5,957,493, marking a 3.2% increase from the 2020 United States census.
+On July 1, 2024, the United States Census Bureau estimated Colorado's population to be 5,957,493, which is a 3.2% increase from the 2020 United States census.

 In 2025, the state-issued digital identifications will be considered valid when Real ID enforcement begins, in line with the Real ID Act of 2005.